winton/mover/README.markdown

 Magic columns
 -------------

-By default, restoring a record will only restore itself and not its relationships (should it have had movable relationships).
-To restore the relationships as well, you need to specify <code>move\_id</code> as an <code>extra\_columns</code> option for all tables involved.
+By default, restoring a record will only restore itself and not its relationships.
+To restore the relationships as well, you need to specify <code>move\_id</code> as an <code>extra\_columns</code> option for all moveable tables involved.

 If you need to know when the record was moved, add <code>moved\_at</code> as an <code>extra\_columns</code> option.